Class Commitment and Expectations

 - 85% class attendance is required.

-- To become a Master Gardener, you must attend at least 50 hours of classroom instruction and contribute 50 hours of volunteer services conducting VCE horticulture-based education programs.
+- Contribute at least 50 hours of focused, volunteer services conducting VCE horticulture-based education programs.

 - The combined initial 100 hours must be completed in one year, and upon completion, you will earn the title of VCE-Master Gardener.

-- VCE-Master Gardeners after the initial year are required to contribute at least 20 hours of volunteer service each year, and to participate in at least 8 hours of re-certification training annually.
+- Once a VCE-Master Gardener, you are required annually to contribute at least 20 hours of volunteer service promoting and teaching sustainable horticulture practices, and to complete at least 8 hours of continuing education.

-You will agree by click the acceptance box before you login.
+You will agree by clicking the acceptance box before you login.

-Master Gardener programs are volunteer programs that train individuals in the science and art of gardening.
-These individuals pass on the information they learned during their training, as volunteers who advise and educate the public on gardening and horticulture.
+Extension Master Gardener programs train individuals in the science and art of gardening.
+These individuals are volunteers who share the information they learn during their training and continuing education to advise and educate the public on sustainable horticulture.